moritzshore/rswap/README.md

 # i 17,517 more rows
 # i Use `print(n = ...)` to see more rows
 ```
-The other is `custom_depth` which contains custom variables at custom depths either explictly altered by the user, or automatically parsed by the `autoset_output` flag of `run_swap()`.
+The other is `custom_depth` which contains custom variables at custom depths either explicitly altered by the user, or automatically parsed by the `autoset_output` flag of `run_swap()`.
 This dataframe is used widely throughout the package. (more/all results will be added over time)

 ```
 > modelled_data$custom_depth